 The Volcker Rule, like the Dodd-Frank Act, is generally viewed unfavorably by the financial industry.
 It is seen as unnecessary and counterproductive government interference.
 For example, as noted above, banks’ proprietary trading provided important liquidity for investors.
 That source of liquidity is now gone.

 Thank you for reading CFI’s explanation of Prop Trading.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Capital Markets & Securities Analyst (CMSA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: